home | research bio | papers and presentations | teaching | links | experiments | CLO

 Top scorers in the open round will be invited to a second round

-from which the national team competing in Prague in 2018 will
+from which the national team competing in Yongin, Korea in 2019

 CLO Open Round Testing in Calgary